 The Company's headquarters is located at 256 Meeting Street in downtown Charleston, South Carolina.
 This site is also the location of the main office of the Bank.
 The Bank also operates from four additional locations: 100 North Main Street, Summerville, SC; 1337 Chuck Dawley Boulevard, Mount Pleasant, SC; 2027 Sam Rittenberg Boulevard, Charleston, SC; and 9403 Highway 78, North Charleston, SC.
+The Bank also plans to open an additional banking location in June 2023 at 1730 Maybank Highway, Charleston, SC.
 The Company owns the 2027 Sam Rittenberg Boulevard location, which houses the Operations Department of the Bank as well as a banking office.
-The Company leases all other locations.
+The Company leases all other locations, including the future banking location.
 The owned location is not encumbered and all of the leases have renewal options.
 Each banking location is suitable and adequate for banking operations.